nareshrohra/markets_insights/README.md

 result.get_daily_data()
 ```

-### A real use case: Understand the affect of RSI and Stochastic RSI on price
+### A real use case: Understand the affect of RSI on price
-In this use case, understand the affect of RSI and Stochastic RSI on price
+In this use case, we will understand the future affect of stock price when it crosses above and below the RSI threshold (i.e. >=75 or <=30)

 #### Preparing the data
 - Calculate RSI and Stochastic RSI for each day.